 The beautiful Koutoubia Mosque

 From Marrakesh airport, most people jump into taxis but I opt for the airport bus (number 19).
-My first chance to try out my Arabic/French – both which are pretty rubbish but hey the driver let me on.
+My first chance to try out my Arabic/French – both of which are pretty rubbish but hey the driver let me on.
 He’s really helpful and waves at me when we arrive at the main medina, near where my hostel is.

 I love that part of travelling, I’ve only been in the country less than half an hour and already the locals are being friendly and helpful.